robpomeroy/ansible-control/README.md

     ansible-vault decrypt --vault-id ~/vault-password [secrets.yml]

 Remember not to leave files unecrypted.
 Make changes and re-encrypt immediately.

+## WSL

+This playbook works for WSL - running against itself.
+WSL differs from a 'normal' installation, e.g. in the fact it does not use systemd.
+I use that fact to detect whether the playbook is running against WSL, and to avoid tasks that are irrelevant on WSL.
+See the "Get process one (to see if running under systemd)" pre-task in `main.yml`.

+Note that this playbook is for the Red Hat family of OSes.
+Setting up a Red Hat WSL distro (not available in the Windows Store) is a separate exercise!

 ## Requirements
 This playbook makes use of external roles.
 Install these by running the